lyubogankov/adventofcode2022/day11/README.md

 However -- one thing that stood out to me after reading the docs is that the computational complexity of my problem would remain the same.
 I still needed to simulate N rounds, iterating over each monkey per round (M monkeys), and operating on all items per monkey.
 However, the combination of in-place operations and numpy's fast pre-compiled C loops vs Python's slow `for` loops is what decreases the test time (this ended up being my solution!).

 Partway through my experimentation with structured arrays, I got stuck on how to broadcast each Monkey's operation onto the item worry levels.
-If the items were represented using a 1D array of worry levels, I could directly operate on the array (`array *= c, += c, **=2`).
+If the items were represented using a 1D array of worry levels, I could directly operate on the array (`array *= k, += k, **=2`).
 However, this notation does not work with structured arrays!

 I then read about, and ended up using, `numpy.ndarray.view`s.
 From the [docs](https://numpy.org/doc/stable/user/basics.copies.html), `view`s allow